Neopets: Games

 Users can earn Neopoints from playing games.
-Games come in many different genres, which include action, puzzles, and luck & chance.
+Games come in many different genres, which include action, puzzles, and chance.
 Most games have set maximum earnings or playtime.
 Players may also earn trophies and other awards from games if they score high enough or perform better than other users.
-Many single-player and multiplayer browser games are available.
+Both single-player and multiplayer browser games are available.

+The site houses over 100 games; the earliest games released were simple browser-based PHP games.
+Most of the site's games run on Adobe Flash Player, while a handful of others use Adobe Shockwave Player.
+In April 2020, in anticipation of the discontinuation of Adobe Flash, Neopets released HTML5 versions of seven of these games, followed by the release of an additional three in October 2021.
+In January 2021, Adobe Flash was discontinued, making most of the original Adobe Flash games impossible to play without workarounds.
+In July 2023, most of the original Flash games were restored via the site's integration with the Ruffle Adobe Flash emulator, with some games experiencing compatibility issues.

 Users can also participate in contests and spotlights judged by staff to showcase the users' talents.
 Quests to retrieve items may also be performed for specific NPCs.
 Challenges may be made against other players or random players in a "World Challenge" for a prize piece and Neopoints from the jackpot for certain web games.
 Monthly competitions also exist for multiplayer games with four week-long elimination rounds.

 Economy

 The economy is based on Neopoints.
 Users can also exchange real money for Neocash, used exclusively for the NC Mall.
 Users can earn Neopoints through playing games, selling items, and other transactions.
 Once earned, they can be saved in the bank, used to buy items from other users or non-player character (NPC) shops, used to buy and sell stocks in the Neopian stock market called the NEODAQ (a parody of the NASDAQ), or used to buy various other things.
 Items can be bought from shops found throughout the world of Neopia that are run by NPCs who may allow bargaining.
 Users can open their own shops to sell items, sometimes after obtaining those items at a lower price from sources such as other shops or charities.
 Items may also be exchanged through trading or auctions.